max-code971/Game-JS/README.md

--This project contains a very cool game👍, which is programmed in html, css and JavaScript💻
+-This project contains a very cool game👍, which is programmed in HTML, CSS and JavaScript💻